-When released from prison, you may not always have a place to go to.
-RentPath, Georgia Justice Project and Prison Fellowship are all some resources for ex-convicts to find housing,
+When released from prison you may not always have a place to go to.
+Below are some resources to help ex-convicts find housing and housing support.

 M.U.S.T.
 Ministries Housing Program is just one of the awesome programs available in the North Georgia area.
 They also offer emergency food, clothing, shelter, and rental assistance.

 RentPath is a leading digital marketing solutions company, that empowers millions nationwide to find apartments and houses for rent.
 Through its brands,